Faculty and Staff

 Lower Elementary (Grades 1-3)

-Izabela Alldredge, Lower El Lead Teacher
+Alicia Hedrington, Lower Elementary Lead Teacher

-April Cibulski, Lower El Lead Teacher
+April Cibulski, Lower Elementary Teacher Assistant

 April joined Willow Oak Montessori Charter in March 2016, as a substitute teacher and volunteer for The WOM Children's House as well as Chatham County Schools.
 April is originally from Long Island, N.Y.
 After graduating High School, she moved to Hawaii working in retail, while attending Leeward Community College.
 Four years later, April moved to California.
 With a rapid growing family of 4 children, she decided to take a break from Business Management and Founder of Baby Loves Earth, to focus more on her two newly adopted children.
 April and her family moved to North Carolina in 2012.
 April saw and learned the benefits of a Montessori education after her youngest attended Willow Oak Children's House.
 While away from work, April enjoys family camping trips to the mountains of NC, hiking, firing up a good meal, and singing songs at the campfire.
 Heading to the coast is also a favorite, as April is a former surfer and diver.
-Yoga and Pilates, are part of her daily routine.
+Yoga and Pilates are part of her daily routine.
 April plans on pursuing her degree in education and her Montessori certification.
-She is looking forward to a long term future with Willow Oak Montessori.
+She is looking forward to a long-term future with Willow Oak Montessori.

 Upper Elementary (Grades 4-6)

-Connor Donovan, Upper Elementary Co-Teacher
+Connor Donovan, Upper Elementary Lead Teacher

-Leslie Kasell, Upper Elementary Co-Teacher
+Leslie Kasell, Upper Elementary Lead Teacher

 Leslie grew up the youngest of four sisters in Springfield, VA.
 Upon graduating from the University of Virginia with a degree in Anthropology, Leslie taught English for a year in China, returning to the United States to study at the Institute for Advanced Montessori Studies in Silver Spring, MD.
 She received her elementary Montessori teaching certification in 2009.
 Leslie completed her internship year working at the Montessori School of Northern Virginia and then became a volunteer docent in the Forensic Anthropology Lab at the Smithsonian Museum of Natural History.
 Leslie earned her Master of Arts in Teaching degree through Trinity Washington University in 2011.
 She was a Lower Elementary teacher at the Latin American Montessori Bilingual Public Charter School in Washington, DC, for three years before moving to North Carolina to join the founding staff of Willow Oak Montessori in 2013.
 She is committed to providing a high-quality Montessori education to all children in her care that promotes independence, connection to community, and joy in work and learning.
 She lives in Pittsboro with her partner and two young children.